MrSep01/site-refactoring-accessibilty/README.md

 📑 Updated the title of the webpage to make it more descriptive and relevant to the site's content.

-🔗 Fixed the linked issue by adding id and class for the search-engine-optimizatuon selector.
+🔗 Fixed the linked issue in heading by adding id and class for the search-engine-optimizatuon selector.

+🔗 Fixed the heading Hiararchy by changing Footer .h2 to Footer .h4

 ### CSS: